hmomin/FinEnvs/README.md

 - begin planning to scale evolutionary architecture from a single GPU to multiple GPUs (Assignee: none)
   - think about tournament-based ensemble design in [ElegantRL-Podracer](https://arxiv.org/pdf/2112.05923.pdf) and decentralized distributed architecture in [DD-PPO](https://arxiv.org/pdf/1911.00357.pdf)
-- create sample LSTM agent to train with TD3/SAC on time series environment and compare to PPO LSTM agent - essentially, make a case for PPO over TD3/SAC for this project specifically (Assignee: none)
-  - TD3/SAC and off-policy algorithms in general probably don't benefit much from the parallelization that Isaac Gym has to offer.
-As many NVIDIA engineers have found, it's better to update the policy as quickly as possible while training.
-In other words, PPO can update its policy more quickly as a result of massive parallelization, but TD3 and SAC can't.

 ## Long-Term Goals